pvakaris/avl_binary_search_tree/README.md

 g++ -std=c++11 -o TestTreeD TestTreeD.cpp
 ```

-Test the code by running all the tests
+Test the code by running all the tests:

 ```
 ./TestTreeNode